hiiri/libft-test/README.md

 A main file to test 42 school's libft assignment.

 ## How to use:
-1. Clone to libft repository
+1. Clone to libft repository.

-2. Compile with your libft.a
+2. Compile with your libft.a.

 	``` gcc -Wall -Werror -Wextra libft-test.c libft.a ```